tkr-sh/HexGame-Pygame/README.md

 #### **Color**
 You can customize the main color of this game.
 Just by pressing a button
 #### **Languages**
-There is many languages that are available.
+Many languages are available.
 (French 🇫🇷 , English 🇺🇸 , Japan 🇯🇵 , Korean 🇰🇷 , Greek 🇬🇷  and Sweden 🇸🇪 )
 #### **Sound/Music**
 There is an default music made by the author.
 The volume of the music can be modified from 0.0% to 100.0%
 #### **Lenght of the Board**